 At the same time, Bell has served the South Florida Council for more than four decades as a Scoutmaster, OA lodge advisor, executive board member, and council vice president.
 The council’s 2004 Eagle Scout class was named in his honor.

 A James E. West Fellow, Bell is a Distinguished Eagle Scout and Vigil Honor member of the Order of the Arrow.
-He has received the Silver Beaver and Silver Antelope awards, the OA’s Distinguished Service and Founder’s awards, and the William T. Hornaday Gold Badge.
+He has received the Silver Beaver and Silver Antelope awards and the OA’s Distinguished Service and Founder’s awards.

 Bell is the retired operations coordinator for Miami-Dade County Parks.
 During his tenure, he worked with groups like the National Football League and the Inner-City Games Foundation to better serve low-income kids.
 He holds an associate degree from Miami Dade College.

 Bell and his wife, Lynda, have one son and two grandchildren.